Warranty & Accessories

 Electric Razor Technology

-All electric shavers provide you with a shave, but they aren't all created equal.
 The right type of electric razor for you depends on many factors, but you should first determine if you want to shave with a rotary or foil razor.
-They'll both give you a good shave, but you might prefer one over the other depending on a few different factors.
+They'll both give you a good shave, but you might prefer one over the other depending on how your facial hair grows.

 A rotary electric razor has heads that move in a circular motion.
-As you also move the razor in a circular motion on your face, it cuts the hair by slipping it into the small openings on the razor heads.
+As you also move the razor in a circular motion on your face, it cuts hairs by slipping them into small openings on the razor heads.
 A rotary electric razor is best if you have thick facial hair and it grows in more than one direction.
+An example of a solid rotary razor is the Norelco 7700.

 A foil electric razor's blades are covered by a thin layer of metal.
 The blades move along your face and cut your hair by capturing the hair in its slots.
 This type of razor gives you more precise trimming than a rotary razor when you shave your sideburns or other straight edges, but if a rotary razor has a precision trimmer, you can get that precise line just as easily with it.
 A foil razor is more effective for those who have fine hair that all grows in one direction.